mehanic spaying WD40 from a can

 What Does WD40 Manufacturer Say?

-The website reiterates that WD40 is not a grease product as it does not act as an oil.
+The manufacturer’s website reiterates that WD40 is not a grease product as it does not act as an oil.
 Instead, it is a formulation of many hydrocarbons and other organic/ inorganic compounds.
 It says that you can use it for bike maintenance with no confusion.

-It further adds that WD40 does not attract any dirt or undesirables to the bike chain’s surface.
+It further adds that WD40 does not attract dirt or undesirables to the bike chain’s surface.
 It just cautions to wipe off any excess WD40 oil.

 The Case Against It